Cost of Living in Bolivia: What You’ll Actually Spend

 rental price variations explained

-Expect furnished units—often pricier—to command a premium, especially short-term listings on platforms like Airbnb, whereas unfurnished long-term rentals usually let you negotiate lower monthly rates directly with landlords.
+Furnished units cost more, especially short-term listings on platforms like Airbnb.
+Unfurnished long-term rentals usually allow room to negotiate lower monthly rates directly with landlords.

-Compare neighborhoods closely, since central or upscale areas push prices well above the city averages.
+Compare neighborhoods carefully.
+Central or upscale areas push prices well above city averages.
+According to Numbeo’s Bolivia cost-of-living data, city-center apartments consistently run higher than those outside the center.

 Typical Rent Ranges

-When comparing rents across Bolivia’s major cities, you’ll find one-bedroom apartments typically fall between roughly $229 at the low end and up to $700 in pricier urban areas.
+One-bedroom apartments across Bolivia’s major cities typically fall between about $229 at the low end and $700 in pricier areas.

 Furnished vs. Unfurnished

-Although furnished apartments save you the hassle of buying furniture, they typically cost more upfront: in La Paz and Sucre expect $300–$500 for a furnished one‑bedroom versus slightly less for unfurnished units, while in Santa Cruz furnished options usually run $400–$700 and unfurnished units can be noticeably cheaper.
+Furnished apartments save you the hassle of buying furniture, but they cost more upfront.
+In La Paz and Sucre, expect $300–$500 for a furnished one-bedroom.
+In Santa Cruz, furnished options run $400–$700, while unfurnished units can be noticeably cheaper.

-For longer leases, unfurnished units let you amortize furniture purchases and lower monthly rent.
+For short stays, furnished units make sense: you move in right away and skip setup costs.
+For longer leases, unfurnished units let you spread out furniture purchases and lower your monthly rent.

-Always confirm whether utilities are included; in many Bolivian rentals they are, but exclusions can shift total cost.
+Always confirm whether utilities are included.
+In many Bolivian rentals they are, but exclusions can shift your total cost.
+Negotiate a discount for longer-term stays.

 Food, Groceries, and Dining Out